cansik/madmapperapi/README.md

 ## Issues
 Currently the API is very young so there may be some bugs.
 If you find one please open a new issue and describe it as good as possible and how to reproduce it.

+### Concurrency
+There are a lot of concurrency problems which can occour because the protocol is asynchronious.
+Just keep this in mind till there is a client which handles these problems.

 ## Contribute
 If you would like to share your api project or extend an example or framework please create a pull request or just create a new issue.